Kingwood Pest & TermitePest & Termite

 How Storm Events Drive Pest Surges

-Flooding displaces ground-dwelling and structure-dwelling pests from their normal habitats and forces them to seek higher ground — which often means the occupied portions of residential structures.
-Cockroaches that normally live in sewer systems, drain infrastructure, and soil emerge in large numbers when their underground habitat floods.
-Rodents — particularly roof rats common in the Kingwood area and Norway rats common near the bayous — abandon flooded nests in walls and crawl spaces and seek higher, drier locations.
+Flooding pushes ground-dwelling and structure-dwelling pests out of their normal habitats and sends them looking for higher ground, which often means the lived-in parts of a house.
+Cockroaches that usually live in sewer systems, drain infrastructure, and soil pour out in large numbers when their underground habitat floods.
+Rodents do the same.
+Roof rats are common in the Kingwood area and Norway rats near the bayous, and both abandon flooded nests in walls and crawl spaces to find higher, drier ground.

 Standing water left after storm events creates the largest near-term mosquito surge.
 Floodwater mosquitoes (genus Psorophora) can complete their larval development in as little as four to five days in warm weather.
 Texas A&M AgriLife Extension has documented that major flood events in southeast Texas produce exponential increases in adult mosquito populations within one to two weeks.
 These floodwater species are among the most aggressive human biters in the state.

-Fire ants respond to flooding by forming living rafts on the water surface — workers interlock their bodies to create a floating mass that can travel on flood water for extended distances before landing on elevated surfaces, structures, or landscaping.
-After flooding recedes, fire ant colonies often re-establish in new locations across previously uninfested yards.
+Fire ants answer flooding by forming living rafts on the water surface.
+Workers interlock their bodies into a floating mass that can ride flood water a long way before it lands on elevated surfaces, structures, or landscaping.
+Once the water recedes, those colonies often re-establish in new spots across yards that were never infested before.

 Pre-Storm Preparation: Structural Vulnerabilities